 - As the guarantor of European security against Russia, Biden is poised to regain lost American standing in NATO from the Trump presidency and Afghanistan retreat.

-Why is Biden chilly, but warming up?
+Why is Biden cold, but warming up?

 Answer: The crisis has united NATO’s member states, but Biden’s leadership is constrained by political posturing

 “We have run out of patience.”
 Sergei Lavrov’s declaration on January 14th reflects the current state of extreme tensions between Russia and NATO.
 Russia has massed 100,000 troops on the Ukrainian border, threatening a new offensive, while denouncing NATO’s “aggressive” expansion into Russia’s bordering states.
 To de-escalate the crisis, Putin demanded that NATO pull out of the Baltic states and Poland, along with a legally binding promise to never allow Ukraine to join the alliance.

 These demands were swiftly rejected by Biden, who engaged the US in diplomatic talks to de-escalate through disarmament and other guarantees.
 However, the American president stated that any Russian invasion of Ukraine would be met by “massive consequences,” assuring Ukrainian president Zelensky that the US would respond decisively to Russian aggression.

 Furthermore, the failure of the 2014-2015 Minsk Protocols, designed to end fighting in Donbas, has left Russia uninterested in further extended diplomatic talks.
 NATO Secretary-General Stoltenberg re-affirmed that NATO would never compromise on its core principles, notably the alliance’s open-door policy.